Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Model problems and DPG formulation

-Note that, for $\beta = 0$, the inf-sup constant is one.
+Note that, for $\beta = 0$, the inf-sup constant (\ref{eq:lem:uw-inf-sup}) is one.
+As the continuity constant of $A^\ast:H_{A^\ast}\JMM{(\Omega)} \rightarrow L^2(\Omega)$ is one as well, we are dealing with a \emph{duality pairing}; the ideal Petrov--Galerkin Method with Optimal Test functions delivers simply the $L^2$-projection of the exact solution.
 The DPG Method with Optimal Test Functions is based on extending the UW formulation to a larger class of {\em broken} test functions $H_{A^\ast}(\Omega_h)$ \cite{Carstensen_Demkowicz_Gopalakrishnan_16}.
-Unfortunately, for $\beta = 0$, the form $b(u,v) = (u,A^\ast v)$ is not {\em localizable}, i.e.~the adjoint test norm cannot be extended to the broken test space and {\em we must} use a positive scaling constant $\beta > 0$.
+Unfortunately, for $\beta = 0$, the form $b(u,v) = (u,A^\ast v)$ is not {\em localizable}, i.e., the adjoint test norm cannot be extended to the broken test space and {\em we must} use a positive scaling constant $\beta > 0$.
 In principle though, by employing a sufficiently small constant $\beta$, we can make the inf-sup constant as close to one as we wish.
 It is not intuitive at all that the UW formulation allows for {\em improving} the stability of the original operator $A$ in the strong setting.

 Finally, the stability of the UW formulation {\em is inherited} by the {\em broken formulation} \cite{Carstensen_Demkowicz_Gopalakrishnan_16}.
-In the {\em ideal DPG} method, the optimal test functions are assumed to be computed exactly; the discrete inf-sup constant is bounded from below by the continuous inf-sup constant which indicates the relevance of understanding the continuous variational problem.
+In the {\em ideal DPG} method, the optimal test functions are assumed to be computed exactly; the discrete inf-sup constant is bounded from below by the continuous inf-sup constant, which indicates the relevance of understanding the continuous variational problem.
 The ideal DPG method is merely a logical construct on the way to analyze the {\em practical DPG} method where the optimal test functions are computed approximately.
 The additional error resulting from the approximation of the test functions is analyzed with the help of appropriate Fortin operators \cite{DPG_Encyklopedia_18}.